Durga-Rohith/Mini_Projects/Calculator_java/readme.md

-Here’s a professional, well-structured, and polished README.md content for your Java Calculator mini project that you can directly upload to your GitHub repo:

----

 # 📟 Java CLI Calculator

 A simple and interactive command-line calculator built using Java.
 This mini project allows users to enter a list of numbers and perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 Ideal for beginners learning Java, object-oriented programming, or console-based applications.